gclear96/talos-proxmox-platform/README.md

 ## Cert-manager ClusterIssuers (DNS-01)

-Two stub ClusterIssuers are included in `clusters/homelab/bootstrap/clusterissuers.yaml`:
-`letsencrypt-staging` and `letsencrypt-prod`.
-They are configured for DNS-01 via a webhook placeholder.
+ClusterIssuers are rendered by the cert-manager wrapper chart using per-cluster values in `clusters/homelab/values/cert-manager.yaml`.
+This ensures the CRDs are installed before the ClusterIssuer resources are applied.

 Porkbun is not a built-in cert-manager DNS provider, so a Porkbun DNS-01 webhook is included via the `porkbun-webhook` chart.
 The webhook group name is set to `acme.porkbun.magomago.moe` in `clusters/homelab/values/porkbun-webhook.yaml`, and the ClusterIssuers reference it.